Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

 These apparent discrepancies might be resolved by examining in more detail how characteristic polynomials are used to model \(Z(t)\).
-By \hyperref[x:principle:eNprin]{Principle~{\xreffont\ref{x:principle:eNprin}}}, to model the largest gaps one chooses around \(e^N\) independent random matrices in \(U(N)\), where \(N\approx \log T\).
-Based on the enormous success of using RMT to shed light on L-functions, it it plausible that the analogue of \hyperref[x:theorem:thm_Z2Kbound]{Theorem~{\xreffont\ref{x:theorem:thm_Z2Kbound}}} holds almost surely (in the probabilistic sense) for \(e^N\) Haar-random matrices chosen from \(U(N)\). \end{paragraphs} \end{subsectionptx} \end{sectionptx} \typeout{************************************************} \typeout{Section 10 Claimed reasons to doubt RH: other properties} \typeout{************************************************} \begin{sectionptx}{Claimed reasons to doubt RH: other properties}{}{Claimed reasons to doubt RH: other properties}{}{}{x:section:rhissues_other} \begin{introduction}{} The final two claims we consider involve averages of high powers of \(Z(t)\), and properties of Dirichlet series which are not L-functions.\end{introduction} \typeout{************************************************} \typeout{Subsection 10.1 Reason 4: Error terms in moment formulas, and maybe the Lindelöf Hypothesis is also false} \typeout{************************************************} \begin{subsectionptx}{Reason 4: Error terms in moment formulas, and maybe the Lindelöf Hypothesis is also false}{}{Reason 4: Error terms in moment formulas, and maybe the Lindelöf Hypothesis is also false}{}{}{g:subsection:idp51011872} The argument in Section 4 of \hyperlink{x:biblio:Iv2}{[{\xreffont 54}]} is based on the meager knowledge we have about moments of the \(\zeta\)-function:
+By \hyperref[eNprin]{Principle~{\xreffont\ref{eNprin}}}, to model the largest gaps one chooses around \(e^N\) independent random matrices in \(U(N)\), where \(N\approx \log T\).
+Based on the enormous success of using RMT to shed light on \(L\)-functions, it it plausible that the analogue of \hyperref[thm_Z2Kbound]{Theorem~{\xreffont\ref{thm_Z2Kbound}}} holds almost surely (in the probabilistic sense) for \(e^N\) Haar-random matrices chosen from \(U(N)\). \end{paragraphs} \end{subsectionptx} \end{sectionptx} \typeout{************************************************} \typeout{Section 13 Claimed reasons to doubt RH: other properties} \typeout{************************************************} \begin{sectionptx}{Section}{Claimed reasons to doubt RH: other properties}{}{Claimed reasons to doubt RH: other properties}{}{}{rhissues_other} \begin{introduction}{} The final two claims we consider involve averages of high powers of \(Z(t)\), and properties of Dirichlet series which are not \(L\)-functions. \end{introduction} \typeout{************************************************} \typeout{Subsection 13.1 Reason 4: Error terms in moment formulas, and maybe the Lindelöf Hypothesis is also false} \typeout{************************************************} \begin{subsectionptx}{Subsection}{Reason 4: Error terms in moment formulas, and maybe the Lindelöf Hypothesis is also false}{}{Reason 4: Error terms in moment formulas, and maybe the Lindelöf Hypothesis is also false}{}{}{rhissues_other-3} The argument in Section 4 of \hyperlink{Iv2}{[{\xreffont 73}]} is based on the meager knowledge we have about moments of the \(\zeta\)-function:

 where \(P_2\) is a certain degree~4 polynomial.
 The conjectured optimal error terms are \(E_1 = \frac14\) and \(E_2 = \frac12\).